 Dwellings and holiday homes, which can be left uninhabited for lengthy periods, can fall foul to graffiti attacks and tagging and may be prone to inviting more antisocial behaviour, especially in areas with a higher risk of vandalism.

-Zinsser work with contractors to create problem-solving products that meet “real world” challenges, providing tried and tested solutions to painting problems.
+Zinsser work with contractors to create problem-solving products that meet “real world” challenges, providing tried and tested solutions to painting problems, usch as removing graffiti from brick and other exterior surfaces.

 - Zinsser Mould Killer & Remover